ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Networking**

-- Added P2P proto support to be activated in a future release
+- Added P2P Proto support to be activated in a future release
 - Fixed inbound bandwidth spike after leaving the validation set
 - Removed support for `ChitsV2` messages
 - Removed `ContainerID`s from `Put` and `PushQuery` messages